 Possibly the most commonly used seasoning in the world, salt is added to almost every savory meal and salad.

 This popular food is made from a split roll or two slices of bread with a filling typically consisting of sliced meat, cheese, and vegetables.
+One of my favorites has to be this chicken po boy sandwich.

 This oily fish is rich in nutrients that can boost your health in many ways.